smitsc/phpTest/README.md

 ### majorityGate

-change the input selectors in any combination to figure out if the majority are true or noe
+change the input selectors in any combination to figure out if the majority are true or not

 ### firstDuplicate